Zvi Hecker: Biography

 Zvi Hecker was born as Tadeusz Hecker in Kraków, Poland.
 He grew up in Poland and Samarkand.
 He began his education in architecture at the Cracow University of Technology.
 He immigrated to Israel in 1950.
 There he studied architecture at the Technion - Israel Institute of Technology, graduating in 1955.
 At the Technion, Eldar Sharon was a classmate, and Alfred Neumann was their professor.
 Between 1955 and 1957, he studied painting at the Avni Institute of Art and Design, before beginning his career as an architect.
 Between 1957 and 1959, Hecker served in the Combat Engineering Corps of the Israel Defense Forces.

+Hecker died in his Berlin home on 24 September 2023, at the age of 92.

 Architectural career

 After his military service, he founded a firm with Eldar Sharon (until 1964) and Alfred Neumann (until 1966).
 The physical and economic conditions in Israel at the time, allowed them to complete a fair number of works in a relatively brief period of time, which brought international attention.
 Their joint works include the Mediterranean Sea Club in Achzib (1960–1961), Dubiner House (1963), the Chaim Laskov Officer Training School (1963–1967) Bahad 1, the main officer training school of the Israel Defense Forces, just later the synagogue (1969–1971) at the same academy, and the Bat Yam city hall (1963–1969).
 Their designs shared aspects in common with the metabolist movement, borrowing metaphoric shapes from nature for use in planning morphological structures.
 The modularity of these works, such as the Dubiner House, provided an architectural precedent for the Habitat 67 project by Moshe Safdie.

-Hecker resides in Berlin and Tel Aviv.
-He has been involved in planning projects for the German Jewish community as well as other international projects.
+Hecker resided in Berlin and Tel Aviv.
+He was involved in planning projects for the German Jewish community as well as other international projects.

 Academic career

 Hecker taught in Canada, the United States, Israel, and Austria at the Université Laval, University of Texas at Arlington, Washington University in St. Louis, Iowa State University, Technion – Israel Institute of Technology, and the University of Applied Arts Vienna.
-Zvi Hecker writes about his work periodically, co-authoring books with Sir Peter Cook, John Hejduk, and others.
+Zvi Hecker wrote about his work periodically, co-authoring books with Sir Peter Cook, John Hejduk, and others.